gt0777/VRCLiveCaptionsMod/README.md

 Building this requires Visual Studio with SDK and targeting pack for .NET Framework 4.7.2

-Install VRChat and MelonLoader, and wait for it to complete the first-time launch.
+Install VRChat and MelonLoader 0.4.3, and wait for it to complete the first-time launch.

 After this, open the Visual Studio project and add the missing references:
  * MelonLoader is located at: `C:\Program Files (x86)\Steam\steamapps\common\VRChat\MelonLoader\MelonLoader.dll`